COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 Richard Prince’s Cowboys series is not Illustration.
-These are not portraits of gunslingers or homages to the West.
+These are not portraits of gunslingers or homages to America's wild, wild West.
 Rather they are portraits of lost masculinity and an homage to gender when being male meant being a maverick - stern, purposeful, vigilant and strong.

 As judgmental as Warhol, as painterly as Diebenkorn and using a template to emotionally detail a familiar ‘mold’ like Johns, Prince usurps Cowboy illustrations from book cover art of the 1970s and through them holds up a mirror to how society sees men, sells to men, speaks about men and nurtures the male (and in a fashion female) ego.

 By juxtaposing that visage some 40 years later and placing it in a era where the gender roles are abstract, Richard Prince observes that the Norman Rockwell portrait of the American family has painted over (literally) and replaced by a culture that only celebrates Capitalist pursuits.
 Within this new cultural twist, Prince sees the former 'head of household' like a deceased relative, like a Cowboy of the old West, repudiated and cast aside to find self-love in obsessions involving shaven body parts and chiseled physiques.
 Inside this theme, Prince’s Cowboys series is at once - nostalgic, heroic, celebratory and sad all at the same time.